colemarkham/remote-launch/README.md

 The Docker launch Eclipse plug-in provides a Java VM installer plugin for JDT that lets you define a JRE that will actually run docker to start up a container to run your Java application.

-This work started from my own personal need to run use Eclipse on my Mac but run the Java application I'm building in a Docker container running in my boot2docker VM.
+This work started from my own personal need to use Eclipse on my Mac but run the Java application I'm building in a Docker container running in my boot2docker VM.
 So while this should work in other environments I can't promise anything until it gets tested there.
 So consider this BETA quality and report anything you find in the issues in my github repo.